 There are many words commonly used today to describe political attitudes.
 We are told that there are Conservatives, Liberals, Libertarians, Progressives, Left-wingers, Right-wingers, Socialists, Communists, Maoists, Trotskyites, Fascists, Nazis; and if that isn’t confusing enough, now we have Neo-Conservatives, Neo-Nazis, and Neo-everything else.
 When we are asked what our political views are, we are expected to choose from one of these words.
 If we don’t have a political opinion or if we’re afraid of making a bad choice, then we play it safe and say we are Moderates – adding yet one more word to the list.

 Social mores and religious beliefs sometimes divide along the Left-Right political axis.
 In the United States, the Democrat Party is home for the Left, while the Republican Party is home for the Right.
 Those on the Left are more likely to embrace life styles that those on the Right would consider improper or even sinful.
-Those on the Right are more likely to belong to an church-going members of an organized religion.
-But these are not definitive values, because many Republicans smoke pot, and Democrats go to church.
+Those on the Right are more likely to be church-going members of an organized religion.
+These, however, are not definitive values, because Republicans smoke pot, and Democrats go to church.
 Social, religious, or life-style values cannot be included in any meaningful definition of these groups.

 Not one person in a thousand can clearly define the ideology that any of these words represent.
 They are used, primarily, as labels to impart an aura of either goodness or badness, depending on who uses the words and what emotions they trigger in their minds.